thedevbones/project-hillbilly/README.md

 -   Add bullet tracers
 -   Adjust enemy spawning from all-at-once
 -   Add more weapon upgrades

+**Diego:**
+-	Make sure Health Bar updates as the player's health changes
+-   Add Health Bar to enemies
+-   Further improve Menu UI
+-   Create more adaptive animations to help the player such as point tracking

 <!-- Optional -->
 <!-- ## License -->